 Although in many ways they symbolize the horses of America, appaloosas are thought to have come to the Americas via the Spanish.
 Their ancestors dating back thousands of years in Asia and Europe.

-The people Native to American soil prized the spotted horses and different tribes began breeding of both the appaloosas and the pinto horses.
+The people Native to American soil prized the spotted horses and different tribes began breeding of both appaloosas and pinto horses.
 Like the pintos, there is a wide variety of coloration found.
 Almost all breeds carry the appaloosa white pattern genes, so they are found in many shapes and colors.

 Read more

-In my quest to find the prettiest pinto out there, I ran across such a lovely rainbow of colors and patterns that I decided to put them together into a post and share them.
+Because pintos can be any breed, their colors and genetics vary widely.
+With so many patterns and so many colors to choose from we’ll never be able to pick a favorite.
+In our quest to find the prettiest pinto out there, we ran across such a lovely rainbow of colors and patterns that we decided to put them together into a post and share them.

 Read more